getmango/Mango/README.md

 ## Installation

+### Docker

 ### Build from source

-1. Make sure you have Crystal (0.32.0), Node and Yarn installed
+1. Make sure you have Crystal, Node and Yarn installed
 2. Clone the repository
-3. Run `make`
-4. Move the compiled executable to your desired location and run it
+3. `make && sudo make install`
+4. Start mango by running the command `mango`

 ## Usage